doronz88/swift_reversing/Example.md

 ![screenshot](media/pcd_renamed.png)

----
+Do it with all Protocol Conformance Descriptors before proceeding.

+__Once you're done, time to parse swift5_assocty segment.__

-Now, we'll go to swift5_assocty to redefine it.
+Now, we'll go to swift5_assocty segment (remember, you can do it from the Segments option in IDA) to redefine it.
 This segment is an array of associated type descriptors.
 An associated type descriptor contains a collection of associated type records for a conformance.
 An associated type records describe the mapping from an associated type to the type witness of a conformance.

 ```
 type AssociatedTypeRecord struct {